 Editor’s note: this article was updated on May 16, 2023 to improve interlinking and adjust language to reflect current conditions.

-So what is a DAC?
+What is a DAC?

-A DAC simply converts a digital signal into an analog one so that your headphones can then create sound.
+A DAC simply converts a digital audio signal into an analog one so that you can play the sound over headphones or speakers.
 It’s that simple!
-Most DAC chips are found in the sources of whatever you’re listening to, and generally run a manufacturer from $3 to $30.
-At this point, it’s a very basic component of any smartphone, though the headphone jack seems to be a dying feature (Editors’ note: a pox on your house, Apple).
+DAC chips are found in your audio source component, whether it’s a laptop, a portable music player, or a smartphone, though the analog headphone jack seems to be a dying feature (thanks to Apple).

-A DAC simply converts a digital signal into an analog one so that your headphones can then create sound.
+A DAC simply converts a digital audio signal into an analog one so that your headphones can then create sound.